pjb7687/single/README.md

 Single is written in C#, and completely free to use.

-Single is currently being used by
+Single is currently being used at:
  - Single Molecule Biophysics Laboratory, Seoul National University
  - Center for Theragnosis, Korea Institute of Science and Technology
  - Nano-bio Photonics Division, Advanced Phothonics Research Institute (of Gwangju Institute of Science and Technology)